veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 ## Current Versions

-### Anka Build Cloud Controller & Registry 1.17.0 (1.17.0-XXXXXXX) - June XXXth, 2021
+### Anka Build Cloud Controller & Registry 1.17.0 (1.17.0-fcb89b75) - June 29th, 2021
-- Improvement: If no Node ID is set when joining, the randomly generated Node UUID is now stored in the Anka Agent plist to avoid it changing between crashes or restarts
+- Improvement: The Node UUID is now stored in the Anka Agent plist to avoid it changing between crashes or restarts
 - Improvement: `ankacluster join` commands will now throw a warning if you have not accepted the Anka EULA
 - Improvement: The exact commands the agent is running will be output to the logs in the event of an error
-- New Feature: When joining the node to the controller, you can now set `--node-id`
 - Bug Fix: Binary parameters are ignored if preceding by an unknown parameter
 - Bug Fix: Groups are now removed from Nodes if ETCD content is reset/deleted
-- Bug Fix: `--vm-stuck-delay` is now functional again
+- Bug Fix: `ankacluster join --vm-stuck-delay` is now functional again
-- (Standalone Registry: 1.17.0-XXXXXXX)
+- (Standalone Registry: 1.17.0-eb513cc)

-### Packer Plugin 2.0.0 - XXXXX
+### Packer Plugin 2.0.0 - June 29th, 2021
 - New Feature: Support for the free Anka Develop license (it will stop the VM instead of suspend)
 - New Feature: You can now upgrade addons with `update_addons: true` on VM start (this will cause the VM to be force-stopped and suspended state to be lost)
 - Improvement: Suspended VMs are now gracefully stopped.
 This allows proper compression of blocks.